8 Financial Moves to Make Before Your Kid Turns 5

 If you’re under the age of 54 and want to get a fast life insurance quote without a medical exam, pushy sales calls or even getting up from the couch, get a free quote from Bestow.

-But a free app called Fetch Rewards will turn your grocery receipts into gift cards.
+But a free app called Fetch Rewards will turn them into gift cards.
 It partners with tons of brands to give you points for every grocery receipt you share.
-Then you can exchange the points for gift cards to places like Amazon, Walmart, Chipotle and dozens of other retailers.
+Then you can exchange them for gift cards for groceries.

 Yeah, we know what you’re thinking: 15 cents?
-How’s that going to do my kid any good?
+How’s that going to do me or my kid any good?

 Well, that leftover change from your morning coffee and evening grocery hauls could turn into more than $1,000.